NamesCon 2017 – This time, it’s personal!

 We march briskly through the gleaming, spacious corridor.
 Passing through the welcome arch, a giant word comes into view on the left… .AUDIO.
 On the right, .LINK is formed by larger-than-life letters.

 We soldier on.
-My olive green knapsack is not army issue, though.
+My olive green knapsack is not an army issue, though.
 It’s Eddie Bauer and filled with notepads and electronics.
 We get into one of eight elevators and ride up to the 20th floor.
 Gliding to a stop, we trudge out towards our room door.

 Sliding the Uniregistry branded card key grants us the access we’ve been looking forward to.

 After a short frenzy of activity, I lay down on a smooth, white, king-sized mattress.
-Nearly twelve hours later, I’m greeted by cloudy skies and fresh coffee aroma.
+Nearly twelve hours later, I’m greeted by cloudy skies and a fresh coffee aroma.
 I lay in bed and recall the midnight cab ride of the night before.

 Most drivers in Las Vegas will ask you if you’re in the city for any particular reason.
 When you tell them you’re there for a conference, they either ask which one, or how large it is.
 They are veterans of the scene and are unimpressed with a conference of 1,300.
 They might say, “The Furniture Show is in town.
 That’s about 6,500 people.”